Fragtality/FenixQuartz/README.md

 [Programs]
 RunIf1=READY,KILL,X:\PATH\YOU\USED\FenixQuartz.exe
 ```
-(It is in the Folder where FSUIPC was installed to.
-Remember to change the Path to the Binary)<br/>
+The ini-File is in the Folder where FSUIPC was installed to, remember to change the Path to the Binary.
+If there are multiple RunIf-Entries, make sure they are numbered uniquely and that the [Programs] Section only exists once.<br/>
 Works well for my Setup!

 <br/><br/>